How to Clean Appliances

 Cleaning Stainless-Steel Appliances

-Cleaning a stainless-steel surface might sound like an oxymoron, but any homeowner knows it's eventually a must.
-Water spots, fingerprints, and more are so distracting in the kitchen, and they build up fast.
-Before they drive you absolutely crazy, here's how to wipe away those marks—including dark water stains!
+Cleaning a stainless-steel surface might sound like an oxymoron (shouldn’t stainless mean spotless?), but if you have stainless-steel appliances, you know it's eventually a must.
+Water spots, fingerprints, and smudges are so distracting in the kitchen, and they build up fast.
+Before they drive you bonkers, here's how to clean stainless-steel appliances and wipe away those marks—including dark water stains!

 - For water spots: Bring distilled white vinegar to a boil.
 Lay a vinegar-soaked towel on the water spot for 30 minutes.
 Sprinkle with baking soda and scrub with the grain.
 Wipe clean and dry.